ChrisH2727/Milestone-3/TEST.md

         - Launch the application

-        - confirm that the login page is displayed
+        - Confirm that the login page is displayed

-        - click on **Register Your Account**
+        - Click on **Register Your Account**

         - Enter the following registration details: